CARWHO/Step-Counter/README.md

 L_tot ≈ 0.0080 + 0.000006 + 0.00255 + 0.00033 + 0.00036 + 0.3842 ≈ 0.3955 < 1

-Since `L_tot ≈ 0.40 < 1`, the task set is schedulable under Rate-Monotonic priorities.

-### 3.4 Interpretation
-- **All tasks meet their deadlines** with comfortable margins.
-- **Total CPU load ≈ 40 %**, leaving ~60 % headroom for future extensions or higher-level functions.
-- Assigning priorities by frequency (highest `F_k` → highest priority) ensures predictable preemption and latency behavior.
+The total CPU load is approximately 40%.
+This indicates that the system is schedulable and has significant headroom (around 60%) for future extensions or more demanding tasks.
+All tasks comfortably meet their deadlines.

-## 4. Conclusion
+## 4. Summary and Future Enhancements

-This profiling and schedulability analysis demonstrate that our firmware:
+This firmware provides a responsive step counting solution with a clear, modular design.
+Key performance aspects include:
-- Executes all core tasks well within their timing budgets.
+- All tasks execute well within their timing budgets.
-- Leaves ample CPU slack (~60 %) for additional features or unplanned interrupts.
+- The overall CPU load is low, allowing for future expansion.
-- Adheres to a clean, modular design that simplifies both reasoning about timing and future maintenance.
+- The modular design aids in maintenance and further development.

 **Potential future enhancements** could include:
 - Optimizing the most time-critical code paths (e.g., UART transmit) via DMA.